 - SAML Identity Providers

 Echo360 recommends that you select which option to implement in advance of performing the procedures on this page.
 To use Active Directory, understand that it requires software installation as noted above, and that the system must reside outside the firewall.

 IMPORTANT: Echo360 does not yet allow for single sign-on authentication for the Windows PowerPoint ribbon add-on.
 The PPT Ribbon requires users to establish a direct login to Echo360.
 The user email remains the same (typically the institution or .edu email address) but users must establish a password within Echo360.
 This can be the same password as used for the SSO system or a different one.
-Echo360 does support SSO for the Mobile App, Personal Capture (PCAP) or Classroom Capture (for instructors logging in to generate an ad hoc recording).
+Echo360 does support SSO for the Mobile App, Universal Capture, Legacy Personal Capture (PCAP), or Legacy Classroom Capture (for instructors logging in to generate an ad hoc recording).
 For these applications, users are directed through the SSO authentication process with their institution email address and password.